stefanoverna/graphql8/guides/mutations/mutation_errors.md

 To benefit from "Errors as Data" described above, mutation fields must have `null: true`.
 Why?

-Well, for _non-null_ fields (which have `null: false`), if they return `nil`, then GraphQL aborts the query and removes those fields from the response altogether.
+Well, for _non-null_ fields (which have `null: false`), if they return `nil`, then GraphQL8 aborts the query and removes those fields from the response altogether.

 In mutations, when errors happen, the other fields may return `nil`.
-So, if those other fields have `null: false`, but they return `nil`, the GraphQL will panic and remove the whole mutation from the response, _including_ the errors!
+So, if those other fields have `null: false`, but they return `nil`, the GraphQL8 will panic and remove the whole mutation from the response, _including_ the errors!

 In order to have the rich error data, even when other fields are `nil`, those fields must have `null: true` so that the type system can be obeyed when errors happen.